najmasultani/C-Projects/Seam Carving/README.md

   - `path`: Array defining the seam to be removed.

 ## Resources:
-This project was originally developed as part of the **ESC190: Data Structures and Algorithms course** at the University of Toronto.
+This project was originally developed as part of the **ESC190: Data Structures and Algorithms course** assignment at the University of Toronto.

 ## How to Run